HaotianZhao99/haotianzhao99.github.io/_projects/wordembedding.md

 把这些研究是如何做的写一下。
 最后，我们也可以使用词嵌入，来测量一个梦的文本的不同属性。-->

 When delving into textual data describing dreams, we can employ word embedding models.
-Initially, algorithms such as Word2vec or GloVe are utilized to transform all dream-related textual data into word vectors within a high-dimensional space.
+Algorithms such as Word2vec or GloVe are utilized to transform all dream-related textual data into word vectors within a high-dimensional space.
 These word vectors capture the semantic and syntactic information of words, thereby laying the groundwork for subsequent analysis.

 In some studies, we have observed that through word embedding techniques, scholars are able to measure the degree of stigmatization of diseases [(Best & Arseniev-Koehler, 2023)](https://journals.sagepub.com/doi/10.1177/00031224231197436), the level of novelty in texts [(Zhou, 2022)](https://journals.sagepub.com/doi/10.1177/00031224221123030), and the morality of the political rhetoric [(Kraft & Klemmensen, 2024)](https://www.cambridge.org/core/journals/british-journal-of-political-science/article/lexical-ambiguity-in-political-rhetoric-why-morality-doesnt-fit-in-a-bag-of-words/BF369893D8B6B6FDF8292366157D84C1), among other aspects.

-Following their approaches, once the model training is complete, we can conduct a series of exploratory analyses to assess the comprehensiveness of concepts within dream descriptions.
+Following their approaches, once the model training is complete, we can conduct a series of exploratory analyses to assess the dream descriptions.
 For instance, we can calculate the cosine similarity between word vectors to explore how common concepts in dreams are interrelated.
 Furthermore, by analyzing the average of word vectors, we can evaluate the emotional tendencies and themes of the entire dream narrative.

 ## Training our Own Embedding